TheodoraListalin/TSD-Portfolio/Finalprojectpt2.md

 | Anything else you would like to add? | Include a section of opportunity cost of not implementing gender budgeting | Interesting topic, kind of depression how the US does not have the right political view.
 Maybe have the global stats more “cartoonish” | You’re on the right track |

 # Next Steps
+Next steps for me include,
+-	Update the colors for the world map
+-	Have a clearer explanation of what the Gender Pay Gap is, what the data that is being used actually entails
+-	Have a stronger ending
+-	Refine the data visualizations, e.g. the comparisons, and how things have progressed.